Process Monitoring#

 Find for a given vector y, the control chart target and limits.

-Only for the Holt-Winters method, and only when there are more than
+For the Holt-Winters variant, when there are fewer than

 Parameters: